Want to transform your stairs from dingy carpet to beautiful hardwood? Check out our staircase makeover with white risers and dark treads.

 Before we installed the iron railings, I top coated the re-stained wood portions with satin polyurethane for an added layer of protection.
 (I followed the same steps when I eventually got around to the handrails.)

-The last step in the makeover was painting the walls and MDF risers in White Dove.
+The last step in the makeover was painting the walls and MDF risers Benjamin Moore White Dove.
 We also had to fill the baseboard nail holes and brush on a finish coat in white.

 I considered going with a darker colour for the walls, but painting them white kept the space looking fresh.
 As well, going in that direction meant I didn’t have to worry about the transition of colour to our family room at the top of the stairs.